Artificial Intelligence Market Latest Trends, Industry Size and Competitive Landscape amidst COVID-19

 The global “Artificial Intelligence Market” is expected to rise with an impressive CAGR and generate the highest revenue by 2026.
 Fortune Business Insights™ in its latest report published this information.
-The report is titled “Artificial Intelligence (AI) Market Size, Share and Industry Analysis By Component (Hardware, Software, Services), By Technology (Computer Vision, Machine Learning, Natural Language Processing, Others), By Industry Vertical (BFSI, Healthcare, Manufacturing, Retail, IT & Telecom, Government, Others) and Regional Forecast, 2019-2026”.
+The report is titled “Artificial Intelligence (AI) Market Size, Share & COVID-19 Impact Analysis, By Component (Hardware, Software, and Services), By Technology (Computer Vision, Machine Learning, Natural Language Processing, and Others), By Deployment (Cloud, On-premises), By Industry (Healthcare, Retail, IT & Telecom, BFSI, Automotive, Advertising & Media, Manufacturing, and Others), and Regional Forecast, 2021-2028”.
 The report discusses research objectives, research scope, methodology, timeline and challenges during the entire forecast period.

 The report evaluates the important characteristics of the market based on present industry scenarios, market demands and business strategies.
 Also, the research report separates the industry based on the Artificial Intelligence Market share, types, applications, growth factor, key players and regions.